1:1 iPad provision

 "The 1:1 iPads really increased our daughter's self-motivation with schoolwork.
 An example would be when they were writing their own Greek legend.
 Our daughter came home each evening wanting to continue work on her story on 'Pages'.
 The regular feedback from her teacher through 'Showbie' voice notes meant that she could improve her work as she went along.
 She was able to make her finished story into an e-book, recording her own voice reading the story.
 This finished with a special piece of work that she could feel really proud of.
 Teacher feedback through video and voice recording has been a real positive.
 The feedback has been very detailed, personalised and regular.
 Our daughter benefited hugely from being introduced to coding.
 She really took to it, giving her a taste of something worth exploring further.
 In a world where certain activities are widely viewed as being 'for girls' or 'for boys', we like the fact that at this young age she has the idea planted in her mind that she could be good at coding."

-It's not only the pupils who benefit: Mr Brady has worked with parents of year 5 and 6 pupils providing training on issues relating to online safety and how the school's vision for technology assited learning has benefited pupils' independence, creativity and work ethic.
+It's not only the pupils who benefit: teachers worked with parents of Year 5 and 6 pupils providing training on issues relating to online safety and how the school's vision for technology assisted learning has benefitted pupils' independence, creativity and work ethic.
 Future sessions aim to help parents develop their own IT competencies on iPad.

 "As Head of Education at Jigsaw24 my role is develop strategy and manage our education sales team.
 I’m also an ex-teacher and teacher trainer and after nearly 14 years within the education sector, my passion is ensuring that any education institution who invests in technology ensures they can get the most out of it.